armcknight/AdventOfCode/README.md

 - `make init` to set up the dev env.
 - `make update` to ensure all available years are scaffolded and available days' descriptions and inputs are filled in, and the generated Xcode project is up to date.
     - Make sure to grab a valid session cookie from the website and put it into the environment variable for the `update` scheme, and maybe set the current year in the `year` env variable.
-        - **NOTE:** Do this in a private scheme, not the shared one, to avoid committing the session cookie and pushing it to the public.
+        - **NOTE:** Do this in a private scheme cloned from the shared one and not committed to the repo, to avoid committing the session cookie and pushing it to the public.
 - `make test` to run the tests for all years present.
 - `make benchmark` to run all the benchmarks.